electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 The expectation is that the first owners will receive it in late 2024.

-This article with subsections presents all known info about this model and will be continued updated when we know more.
 Join our [international Audi A6 e-tron owners group](https://www.facebook.com/groups/5590477234297637) on Facebook to be updated with all the latest info and discuss the car with others.

 ## Exterior, size, and design

 Even though this is a concept, Audi promises that this concept will look very similar to the production-ready model.
 At 4.96 meters (16.3 ft.) long, 1.96 meters (6.4 ft.) wide, and 1.44 meters (4.7 ft.) high, its body puts it in the luxury class.
 Its lines are a consistent development in Audi’s contemporary formal language.
 Significant elements like the closed Singleframe and the continuous strip of lights in the rear emphasize its kinship with the other electrically powered Audis in the e-tron fleet.

-Large 22-inch wheels and short overhangs, the flat cabin, and a dynamic roof arch give the Avant proportions that are distinctly reminiscent of a sports car.
+Large 21-inch wheels and short overhangs, the flat cabin, and a dynamic roof arch give the Avant proportions that are distinctly reminiscent of a sports car.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/a6-e-tron/a6-etron-6.jpg">